acatus/coding-challenge-devop/README.md

 - [ ] Fullfill the specifications

 ## Extra Credit
 These tasks are additional and won't mark you down.
-If you feel like it then give them a go :)
+If you feel like it then give any of them a go.
+- Add an additional container to the Docker setup which acts as an SFTP server which is accessible from the within the Ruby on Rails application and the outside world.
 - Prepare some example to run this whole application in a Kubernetes environment.
 - Use a configuration management tool (like Puppet, Chef or Ansible) to bootstrap the server.

+## Why doesn't the task include ... ?
+Feel free to contact us with your ideas :yellow_heart: